Day 18: Coron (Busuanga)

-Siete Pecados offer a fantastic area for snorkelling and shallow diving.
+Siete Pecados offer a fantastic area for snorkeling and shallow diving.
 It has an excellent coral reef where you can also feed the different and colourful fishes.
 I would highly recommend it to every visitors of Coron.

 Then we continued on to Kayangan Lake.
 It is perhaps the most popular amongst the sites.
 Ahead of us were already a couple of boats loaded with many tourists.
 Kayangan Lake which is also sometimes called the Blue Lagoon earned its title as the cleanest inland body of water.
 Halfway on a little trek up the rough trail is a fantastic viewpoint to look at the astounding limestone cliffs and turquoise waters below.
 Going down to the platform, there were already few people frolicking in the fresh and still clear waters of the lake.
 The water has a varying temperature from cold to warm in one place.